 Hi!
 My name is Greg McMillan and I’m an iPhoneographer.

 The camera on the iPhone is really amazing.
 It takes great photos and the selection of apps that you can use to edit and share your photos is endless.
 In fact, I have so much fun with iPhone photography that in 2016 I sold off all of my Canon gear and went all-in iPhone for my photography.
-To capture my vision of the world as I see it, I rely on my iPhone 12 Pro Max, a set of Moment lenses, an Opus tripod, and the many apps available that can turn everyday photos into creative works of art, most notably, Lumibee.
+To capture my vision of the world as I see it, I rely on my iPhone 12 Pro Max, macro lenses by Moment and Struman Optics, an Opus tripod, and the many apps available that can turn everyday photos into creative works of art.

 I’m honoured to have been a co-host on the Tiny Shutter podcast where we discussed all things related to iPhone photography.
 In the fall of 2020, Tiny Shutter wrapped up production as we knew it, but the show’s co-founder Marc Sadowski still does the odd episode when time permits.
 You can catch up on past episodes on iTunes or the Tiny Shutter website.
 There is a great community on their Facebook Group and Instagram is the home of tons of iPhone photos by people using the hashtag #tinyshutter.